Bricktech2000/Notes/notes/java-primitive.md

 byte, short, int, long, float, double, boolean, char
 ```

-### notes

-the size of booleans can be either 1 bit or 8 bits, depending on the VM implementation
+> **note**: the size of booleans can be either 1 bit or 8 bits, depending on the VM implementation

-primitive types are stored on the stack

-primitives can be passed by reference using [[java-wrapper]]s